thickett/IMDB_webscraping_analysis/README.md

  ![](https://github.com/thickett/IMDB_webscraping_analysis/blob/main/images/cleaning_example_r.PNG)

- ### exploratory analysis and feature engineering
+ ### Exploratory analysis and feature engineering
- * created compelling data vizulizations to outline the scope of the data.
+ * Created compelling data vizulizations to outline the scope of the data.
- * identified key trends and relationships
+ * Identified key trends and relationships.
- * feature engineered several new variables  all of which played a pivital role in the success of the predictive model.
+ * Feature engineered several new variables  all of which played a pivital role in the success of the predictive model.
+ * Normalized the data to ensure distance based, and gradient decent based algorithims performed optimally.
- * utalised KNN regression to add localised structural information of the data, and to create a new predictor variable.
+ * Utalised KNN regression to add localised structural information of the data, and to create a new predictor variable.

- ### model building and predictions.
+ ### Model building and predictions.

- * produced a predictive model that made use of mutliple confounding regression algorithims such as:
+ * Produced a predictive model that made use of mutliple confounding regression algorithims such as:
-  * elastic net regression
+  * Elastic net regression.
-  * random forests
+  * Random forests.
-  * XGboost regression trees
+  * XGboost regression trees.
+ * Took measures to ensure the predictive model worked well on un-seen data by:
+ * Making use of holdout datasets.
+ * K-fold cross validation.